 “Autopilot, on.
 Check…” And he stepped out of the pilot’s seat.

-The slow naked dance in the seat behind, she teased Tom with every view she could think of.
+She teased Tom with every few minutes she could think of, slowly kissing his ears.
 Correcting him every few minutes to stay on the flight deck while she danced outside of the line that separated the flight-deck from the rest of the cabin.

-Laughing and kissing her breasts before he sat back down.
-She joined him, naked in the right hand seat.
+Laughing and kissing her before he sat back down.
+She joined him, sitting on his lap.
 Keeping her hands off the controls, she looked out over the state.